jiririedl/php-sendy/README.md

 bool unsubscribe($listID, $email,&$statusMessage = NULL)
 ```
 ##### Parameters
-* $listID <string> - the list id you want to subscribe a user to.
+* $listID <string> - the list id you want to unsubscribe a user from.
 This encrypted & hashed id can be found under View all lists section named ID
 * $email <string> - user's email
 * $statusMessage <string|null> - optional - here will be returned status message f.e. if you get FALSE again, and again, here you can find why